nagarapupri/ProblemSolving/README.md

 # ProblemSolving
-Solving a problem by using optimal Algorithm
+Solving each problem by using optimal Algorithm